Project-YXKJ/SilverStarSCS.Docs/source/function/backtack.rst

     -Max  1000
     -Min  1
     -Unit  ms
-    -Description  Motor standby duration at direction change of bartack if SD mode is On.
+    -Description  Motor standby duration at direction change of backtack if SD mode is On.

 .. option:: A34